 Brahmachari Vrajvihari Sharan serves as the Director for Dharmic Life and Hindu Spiritual Advisor for Campus Ministry.
 In this role, he works to facilitate experiences and deepen knowledge about the Śaiva, Sākta, Vaiṣṇava, and Smārta Dharmas (Hindu), and co-ordinate the same for the Buddhist, Jain, and Sikh Dharmas.
 After becoming part of an ancient forest monk tradition, Dr. Sharan pursued studies at the University of Delhi and then the University of Oxford before gaining his PhD in Sanskrit at the University of Edinburgh before joining Georgetown University as the first Hindu Priest and Monk to serve at a Catholic institution.
 From indigenous and folk music, dance, languages, and diasporas to Āyurveda and international cuisine, Prakṛti and quantum theory, Yoga and care for the body-mind-intellect, Vedānta and thinking beyond the norms of society, Dr. Sharan enjoys learning about the connections of the new with the timeless.
 As spirituality is the pre-religious heritage of all peoples of mother Earth, Dr. Sharan desires to connect anyone who has an interest in the spiritualities of the East with the resources to find out and experience more.

 Michelle Siemietkowski is the Catholic Chaplain for Spiritual Formation and Resident Minister to Off-Campus Students.
 In these roles, she directs Catholic weekend retreats, prayer in daily life retreats, evenings of prayer and reflection, and RCIA (Rite of Christian Initiation for Adults).
 She also accompanies students through pastoral support and spiritual direction.
-A native of New Jersey, she holds a Bachelor’s in English from Georgetown (1992), a Master’s in Religious Studies from Georgetown (1998), and a Master’s in Pastoral Studies from the Washington Theological Union (2007) specializing in Ignatian spirituality.
-She has been working for Georgetown for over twenty years – Hoya Saxa!
+Michelle holds a Bachelor’s in English from Georgetown (1992), a Master’s in Religious Studies from Georgetown (1998), and a Master’s in Pastoral Studies from the Washington Theological Union (2007) specializing in Ignatian spirituality.
+She has worked at Georgetown for over 20 years – first in the Office Alumni Relations, then for the Villa Le Balze, and now for Campus Ministry in her 14th year as a Chaplain.
 Michelle loves talking with students about their classes, internships, friendships and spiritual journeys.
-She also treasures baking them banana chocolate chip muffins and brownies!
-Outside of work, Michelle enjoys spending time with her family, going to the beach, and travelling up and down the east coast from Ocean City, NJ to Orlando, FL.
+She also treasures baking for them!
+Outside of work, Michelle enjoys spending time with her family and friends, reading, running, and traveling.

 Madeline Vitek Memenza is the Associate Director for Campus Ministry.
 In this role, she works closely with our Residential Ministry and ESCAPE First-Year Retreat programs, the Division of Student Affairs, and advises our religious student organizations.
 Originally from the Pacific Northwest, Madeline studied Political Science and Nonprofit Leadership at Seattle University (another Jesuit institution), before heading to Ohio to earn an M.S. in Student Affairs and Higher Education from Miami University.
 At Georgetown University since 2010, Madeline has worked in Student Affairs and Campus Ministry, and enjoys connecting around the following things: coffee, Catholic Social Teaching, Seattle, belonging at Georgetown, race and racial justice, and LGBTQ faith journeys.
 She is most excited to talk to students who are loving college so far, who are struggling with some aspects of being at Georgetown, and everyone in between.